simonmika/egmontmika.com/content/blog/feeling-like-a-failure.md

 Feeling like a failure has very little to do with actually failing.
 You can fail a thousand times without necessarily feeling like a failure.
 On the other hand, you can even feel like a failure in the face of obvious success.

+Feeling like a failure isn’t based on what has occurred, but on our thinking.
+On the story we tell ourselves or what others tell us about ourselves.
+Such a story works like a prophecy.
+Once you believe it, you will try to prove it and find evidence for it.
+For sure, you will always find what you are looking for.

 So if you feel discriminated, neglected, looked down at, hated or felt sorry for, rest assured they have their origin in patterns of thoughts… in your story.